Erdem-Ersoy-s-Portfolio/space-shooter/README.md

 # Copyright and License
 Copyright (c) 2024 Erdem Ersoy (eersoy93).

+Licensed with MIT license.
 See COPYING for full license text.

 The musics are from [SketchyLogic](https://opengameart.org/users/sketchylogic).